All Episodes

 Well, that's the thing.

-So, you know, it it is an issue.
+So, you know, it is an issue.

 So there's that.

-But look, when this was put into the telecom act in 1996, you know, this was thought of as that these companies would be bulletin board companies.
+But look, when this was put into the Telecom Act in 1996, you know, this was thought of as that these companies would be bulletin board companies.

 In other words, everybody would put their ideas and opinions on the bulletin board.